openwisp/netjsongraph.js/README.md

 - url (required, string): URL to fetch the JSON data from.

-	JSON format used internally based on [networkgraph](http://netjson.org/rfc.html#rfc.section.4), but a little different: more occupied names as follows：
+	JSON format used internally based on [networkgraph](http://netjson.org/rfc.html#rfc.section.4), but a little different: more occupied property names internally as follows：
 ```JS
 {
     nodes: [{